Town Homes For Sale

 Seller Sales Prep Costs

-When selling a home quickly, it’s important to make sure the home looks its best to avoid potentially negative buyer perceptions about the quick sale.
-That means you might have to spend some money to stage or otherwise present the home to potential buyers, which can sometimes be quite costly.
-Having your home cleaned and decluttered might cost a few hundred dollars while professional staging can run sellers $4,000 or more.
+When selling a home quickly, you must present your home at its best to counter any negative perceptions a buyer may have about a quick sale.
+You may need to spend money to stage or present the home to potential buyers, which can sometimes be quite costly.

 Mortgage Prepayment Penalty